What I'm Working on Now

 - Learning to make unpleasant tasks 10-20% more enjoyable.
 The work demands what it demands, but joy is an asymmetric advantage.

 - Getting better at walking away from battles I know I can win.
-Control is a hard habit to kill, but walking away is often the right strategic move.
+Control is a hard habit to kill, but walking away is more efficient.
+Strategy > ego.

 - Learning to better defend my energy like it’s capital.